ShaneOBrien/unity-vhsglitch/README.md

 to make commercial use of the work

-This post-processing effect requires Unity Pro
+This post-processing effect no longer requires Unity Pro

 USAGE:
 Add VHSPostProcessEffect script to camera.